The Six-Level Priority System

 No preference shall be given in the payment of any claim over any other claim of the same class and a claim due and payable shall not be entitled to a preference over claims not due.

 A.R.S. § 14-3805(B)This structure matters for families.
-If an estate is close to insolvent, understanding the priority system helps set realistic expectations about what heirs will ultimately receive.
-The personal representative must follow this order, and paying claims out of sequence can create personal liability.
+If an estate is close to insolvent, the priority system helps set realistic expectations.
+It shows what heirs will ultimately receive.